I’m excited to share with you the second installment of my drought-tolerant seasonal superstars.

 For more in-depth information on varieties of cold-hardy grevilleas, click here to read a fantastic article by Pacific Horticulture.

-Another horticultural gift from Australia are the many varieties of Westringea fruiticosa (sometimes called Coast Rosemary.)
+Another horticultural gift from Australia are the many varieties of Westringia fruiticosa (sometimes called Coast Rosemary.)

 With various sizes ranging from ground covers to large and imposing shrubs, these evergreen plants never fail to elicit ‘oohs and aahs’ from visitors to my garden.